LCJD99/minigrep/README.md

 # Minigrep

-A toy grep in Rust
+A toy grep on Rust

 ## Motivation